Skip to main content

 Archibald Fenner Brockway was born in Calcutta, India, 1 November 1888, the son of W. G. Brockway and Frances Elizabeth Abbey.
 He was educated at Eltham College.
 He married Lilla Harvey-Smith in 1914 (divorced 1945), with whom he had four daughters, and Edith Violet King in 1946 (separated 1982), with whom he had one son.

-He was an active member of the ILP, serving as Organising Secretary, 1922, General Secretary, 1928 and 1933-9, Chairman, 1931-3, and Political Secretary, 1939-46, and editing "New Leader", 1926-9 and 1931-46.
+Brockway was an active member of the ILP, serving as: Organising Secretary, 1922; General Secretary, 1928 and 1933-9; Chairman, 1931-3; and Political Secretary, 1939-46, also editing "New Leader", 1926-9 and 1931-46.
 He also organised an ILP contingent to fight with the Republican forces during the Spanish Civil War, 1936-9.
-He served as Member of Parliament for East Leyton, 1929-31.
-He joined the Labour Party, 1946.
-He was elected as Member of Parliament for Eton and Slough, 1950-64.
+He served as MP for East Leyton, 1929-31 and joined the Labour Party in 1946, being elected as MP for Eton and Slough, 1950-64.
 He campaigned for racial equality, introducing a bill outlawing racial discrimination for nine successive years before legislation was passed in 1964.
 He was created a life peer, as Lord Brockway of Eton and Slough, 1964, and continued an active political career in the House of Lords.

 He died on 28 April 1988.
 He is commemorated by a statue in Red Lion Square, London.